lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 inclusion).
 Is this a good reason?
 Since I am not touching anything sensitive, we can get neutral and reasonable answers for this particular advertisement.
 Its no. You can have certain tendencies, but you don't make decisions using them.

 The models we talked about, there can be many kinds that work.
 There are many lapses in almost all the backing frameworks.
 Some accept the lapses, make way for other models to move in action. *Morality* and *Science* complement each other real good this way.
 Some don't.
 And mainly the ones with most number of deficiencies in term of framework capabilities.
 These framework claim to be absolutely complete and purer than anything other.
 Complete.
-Right from the inception to the present time, despite the popular knowledge that they visibly mutate by piggybacking on badges of modern scientific developments (like quantum physics, mail me if you want to know the secrets of the universe; I wonder what
+Right from their inception to the present time, despite the popular knowledge that they visibly mutate by piggybacking on badges of modern scientific developments (like quantum physics, mail me if you want to know the secrets of the universe; I wonder what